savvydatainsights/monitoring/README.md

 2. Put in a file called *basic_auth_password* the same password used previously.
 Prometheus will use this file later on to connect to cAdvisor.
 3. Finally, turn everything on through running: `docker-compose up -d`

-Alternativelly to manually following the mentioned steps, you can just execute `ansible playbooks/setup.yml`.
+Alternativelly to manually following the mentioned steps, you can just execute `ansible-playbook playbooks/setup.yml`.
 You will be prompted to type the password, and then all the steps will be performed automatically.